Thy696/movie_sagas/README.md

         [x] Create second inputs field for changing the movie description.
     [x] Create Cancel button to bring user to the Details Page [x] Create Save button to update the title and description by sending despatch to Index.js, cross throught reducer and in Details component get changes and append to DOM, also bring the user back to Details page.

+[x]   Use array_agg to display all genres on movie list page.

 ## Screen Shot